Self-Supervised Learning for Recommender Systems: A Survey: Predictive Methods

-The similarity prediction is also used to alleviate the selection bias \cite{chen2020bias} in recommender systems.
-In \textbf{RDC} \cite{liuhc2021self}, two types of users are defined, which are pivot users who select and rate items at random and non-pivot users who are more likely to rate items that they strongly like or dislike and hence get biased recommendations.
-RDC forces the rating distribution features of the non-pivot users to be close to that of their similar pivot users so as to correct biases, where the rating distribution features are dynamically computed and serve as the self-supervision signals.
-Such tasks are also used for the user preference disentanglement \cite{ma2019learning}.
-In \textbf{MrTransformer} \cite{ma2021improving}, given a pair of sequences representing two users, each user preference representation is separated into two parts: common preference representation and unique preference representation.
-The method then swaps the common preference representations to recombine the user preference representations and requires that the recombined preference should be as similar as possible to the original preference representations so that the model can learn how to identify and edit user preferences in order to learn more discriminative user representations.

-When heterogeneous information graphs are involved, the similarity prediction task can also be used to capture the rich semantics.
-In \textbf{DUAL} \cite{tao2022predictive}, the meta-path-based random walks which connect user-item pairs are conducted.
-For each user-item pair, the number of meta-path instances are recorded and scaled to measure the interacted probability of the pair.
-Then a path regression pretext task is assigned to predict the pre-computed probability and is expected to integrate the path semantics into node representations to enhance recommendation.
+Similarity prediction is also used to address selection bias in recommender systems \cite{chen2020bias}.
+In \textbf{RDC}, pivot and non-pivot users are defined, where non-pivot users get biased recommendations by rating items they strongly like or dislike.
+RDC corrects the biases by forcing the rating distribution features of non-pivot users to be similar to those of their pivot counterparts, using dynamically computed rating distribution features as self-supervision signals \cite{liuhc2021self}.
+Similar tasks are also used for user preference disentanglement \cite{ma2019learning}.
+In \textbf{MrTransformer} \cite{ma2021improving}, each user preference representation is separated into a common and unique part, and then swapped to recombine the user preference representations.
+The model is trained to make the recombined preference as similar as possible to the original preference representations \cite{ma2021improving}.
+In heterogeneous information graphs, the similarity prediction task can capture rich semantics.
+In \textbf{DUAL} \cite{tao2022predictive}, meta-path-based random walks connect user-item pairs and record the number of meta-path instances as a probability measure of interaction.
+A path regression task is assigned to predict the pre-computed probability and integrate path semantics into node representations to enhance recommendation.